Mousse Au Chocolat

 - Transfer the chocolate mousse to ramekins or serving dishes.
 Cover with plastic wrap and refrigerate for 4 hours or overnight.

-- Just before serving beat the remaining 1/4 cup of heavy cream with 2 teaspoons of Amaretto and 1 teaspoon sugar.
+- Just before serving beat ¼ cup heavy cream with2 teaspoons Amaretto and 1 teaspoon sugar.
 Whip until soft peaks form.
-Garnish the mousse with whipped cream and top with shaved chocolate and toasted almonds if desired.
+Garnish the mousse with whipped cream and top with 2 tablespoons dark chocolate shavings or curls and 2 tablespoons toasted almonds if desired.

 NUTRITION: